 If this sounds like you, you can check out salary information for every type of job that you do, and then combine those rates.
 But beware: this could get complicated.
 It’s easier to just look for the closest comparison that you can find.

-Make Adjustments to Figure Out Your Ideal Salary
+Making Adjustments to Figure Out Your Ideal Salary

 Let’s say that you’re searching through statistics and you’ve found a salary or wage comparison.
 The next step is to make reasonable adjustments based on the differences between your business and the average business.